-Douglas M. Dunn, 54, has been Dean of the Graduate School of Industrial Administration, Carnegie Mellon University, since July 1996.
+DOUGLAS M. DUNN, 55, has been a Director of the Company since May 1997.
+Mr. Dunn has been Dean of the Graduate School of Industrial Administration, Carnegie Mellon University, since July 1996.
 Prior to July 1996 Mr. Dunn was employed by AT&T for 26 years, most recently serving as Vice President of Visual Communications and Multimedia Strategy.
 Mr. Dunn holds a Ph.D. in Business Statistics from the University of Michigan and an MBA and BA from the Georgia Institute of Technology.
 Mr. Dunn is a Board member of Fisk University, the Greater Pittsburgh Chamber of Commerce, and the Boy Scouts of America.
-He has also served as Board Chairman of Success by Six in Atlanta and served on the Governor of Georgia's Commission of Effectiveness and Economy, and served as Board Member of the Newark, NJ, Museum and the American Statistical Association.

-George F. Keane, 67, has been a Director of the Company since October 1994.
-Mr. Keane has been Chairman of the Board of Trigen Energy Corporation, a public company listed on the New York Stock Exchange ("Trigen"), since July 1996.
+GEORGE F. KEANE, 68, has been a Director of the Company since October 1994.
+Mr. Keane has been Chairman of the Board of Trigen Energy Corporation, a public company listed on the New York Stock Exchange, since July 1996.
 Mr. Keane was the founding Chief Executive Officer of the Common Fund and served in that capacity from 1971 until 1993.
 Mr. Keane has been the President of Endowment Advisers, Inc., since 1988.
-From 1993 to 1996, Mr. Keane served as President Emeritus and Senior Investment Advisor of both the Common Fund and Endowment Advisers, Inc. Mr. Keane currently serves on several other boards, including as a director and Chairman of the Board of Trigen; Director, Global Pharmaceutical Corporation, a publicly held pharmaceutical corporation ("Global Pharmaceutical"); Director, United Water Works; Director, Bramwell Funds, Inc., since August 1994 and Trustee of Nicholas-Applegate Investment Trust since January 1993.
+From 1993 to 1996, Mr. Keane served as President Emeritus and Senior Investment Advisor of both the Common Fund and Endowment Advisers, Inc. Mr. Keane currently serves on several other boards, including as a Director, Global Pharmaceutical Corporation, a generic pharmaceutical manufacturing company since April 1995; United Water Works since January 1997; and, Bramwell Funds, Inc., since August 1994, and as a Trustee, Nicholas-Applegate Investment Trust since January 1993; and Northern Trust Company of Connecticut since 1991.

-Udi Toledano, 46, has been a Director of the Company since July 1994.
+UDI TOLEDANO, 47, has been a Director of the Company since July 1994.
 Mr. Toledano has been the President of Andromeda Enterprises, Inc., a private investment company, since December 1993.
 Prior to that, he was the President of CR Capital Inc., a private investment company, for more than five years.
-He has been an advisor to public and private corporations, including manufacturers, retailers and restaurants, none of which competes with the Company.
-Since April 1995, Mr. Toledano has served as a Director of Global Pharmaceutical.
-Mr. Toledano also currently serves as Chairman of the Board of Directors of Alyn Corporation, and advanced material supply producer, and HumaScan, Inc., a medical device company, each of which is a public company listed on NASDAQ.
-Mr.
+He has been an advisor to various public and private corporations, none of which competes with the Company.
+Since May 1996, Mr. Toledano has been a Director of Alyn Corporation, an advanced composite material company, and since January 1997 its Chairman of the Board.
+Since May 1996, Mr. Toledano has been a Director of HumaScan Inc., a medical device company, and since April 1995, he has been a Director of Global Pharmaceutical Corporation, a generic pharmaceutical manufacturing company.